fivism/spaceoppgave/README.md

 # spaceoppgave

-`building_api.py`
+`building_api.py`:
 Running this file itself with no args provides a very small functionality demo.
+Must have the two demo data sources in directory (`heights.json` and `limits.json`)

 This model assumes:
 - one building limits polygon